• Skip to main content

 Toys for Emotional Development: Gifts that Keep Giving

-Sneak peek: Toys for emotional development don’t have to be boring.
-These ideas will keep kids growing, learning, and having fun.
+Sneak peek: Social emotional learning toys don’t have to be boring.
+These ideas will keep your kids growing, learning, and having fun.

-The whining and begging from the little guy began pretty much as soon as we entered the first aisle that contained Hot Wheels or Nerf guns.
+The whining and begging from the little guy began pretty much as soon as we entered the first aisle that contained Hot Wheels and Nerf guns.

-“Mom, can we get this?” he asked-whined (parents, you know that’s a real phrase)
+“Mom, can we get this?” he asked-whined (parent, you know this tone).

-“No, sweetie,” I say in my trying-to-not-get-upset voice.
-“You know I said we are just looking, not buying today.”
+“No, sweetie,” I say in my trying-not-to-get-upset voice.
+“You know, I said we are just looking, not buying today.”

-“But Mooooooom, it sooooo cool,” he says in that dramatic voice.
+“But Moooom, it’s soooo cool,” he says in that dramatic voice.

 I get it.
 He’s only four.
-Only recently has he gained any mental capacity for thinking of anyone outside himself.
+Only recently has he gained the mental capacity for putting himself in someone else’s shoes.
 He’s emotionally immature in many ways.
-Even though he’s mastered many aspects of toddler development, he’s still learning to regulate his emotions.
+Even though he’s right on track with in terms of toddler development, he’s still learning to regulate his emotions.
 And those toys are SO tempting.
 Luckily, my eight-year-old has matured to the point where he can handle the toy aisle without fits of whining.

-Unfortunately, as any holiday approaches, this focus on toys, rather than gratitude or giving tends to only increase in our kids.
-So this year, in thinking about how to approach gift-giving, I decided I will focus on helping parents find gift ideas to promote positive child development.
-That is, toys for emotional development that help promote the social and emotional development that we want to encourage.
+Unfortunately, as any holiday or birthday approaches, this focus on toys, rather than gratitude or giving tends to only increase in most kids.
+This year, in thinking about how to approach gift-giving, I decided I will focus on helping parents find gift ideas that promote positive child development—that is, social emotional learning toys that help promote the skills that we want to encourage.

-In other words, gifts that will help them grow more towards gratitude than “gimme.”
-The core of this mindset is a set of social and emotional skills that take years to build.
+The core of this mindset is a set of social-emotional skills that take years to build.
 However, parents can be key guides in this development process.
-Through interaction, connection and modeling, your kids’ emotional development can blossom.
-Unlike the “hot” toy of the moment, the gift that these social-emotional skills bring is happiness and contentment that is much deeper than one season.
+Through interaction, connection, and modeling, your kids’ emotional development can blossom.
+Unlike the “hot” toy of the moment, the gift that these social-emotional skills bring is happiness and contentment—a value that lasts more than one season.

 Related reading: What I learned from MLK’s Legacy About Emotion Regulation in Kids

-A fun kit of creative and interactive activities and games to help kids learn about feelings.
+A fun game to help kids learn about feelings

 dinosaur escape game